glancaster/MachineLearningExamples/README.md

 # Textbook Examples
-- Reading Textbooks and Articles for Examples/Problems/Excerises to Follow
+- Reading Textbooks and Articles for Examples/Problems/Exercises to Follow

+## Topics:
+- Machine Learning